— This page is under construction —

 He promises that she shall be built of the best materials, and finished, at or before that period.
 You will have a regular contract drawn & executed, as soon after his return as possible, wherein you will keep in view, the above limits & the several particulars mentioned in my Letter of the 10th Instant, and add any others that you may consider for the Interest of the United States….

 Nehemiah continued his association with the ship throughout her finally sailing in October of 1799 on her cruise.
-After this time he was no longer needed and he was paid off and returned to his regular life in Middletown.
+After this time he was no longer needed; he was paid up for his work and time, and then returned to his regular life in Middletown.
 Nehemiah Hubbard Jr died in 1837.
 The photo above is of a drawing of him and not his father which is frequently the mistake.